MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/creator-kit-explained.md

 Code components, implemented with the [Power Apps component framework](/power-apps/developer/component-framework/custom-controls-overview), are defined as individual custom controls in the solution.

-You can view the code components on the [components reference page](components.md).<!--note from editor: Is it okay that the name is "FluentDetailsList" in the screenshot?
-And that "ThemeDesigner" isn't described in the docset?-->
+You can view the code components on the [components reference page](components.md).

 :::image type="content" source="media/pcfcomponents.png" alt-text="Screenshot of the Custom controls menu." border="false":::

 ## Deploying apps that use Creator Kit components

 If you configure solutions properly, you can avoid solution dependency issues when you deploy an app.
-Apps that use kit components can't be built outside of a solution, and they must be imported and exported as part of solutions.<!--note from editor: Is this what "require solutions" means?-->
+Apps that use kit components can't be built outside of a solution, and they must be imported and exported as part of solutions.

 - During development, build apps that use Creator Kit components in their own separate and unmanaged solution.
 - When deploying an app that includes the components, make sure the Creator Kit (managed solution) is already installed in the target environment, or explicitly include the components used in the app in the solution.